SaiKrishnaMohan7/Playground/k8s/README.md

             - *ImageService*: Image related operations
             - *RuntimeService*: Pod and container related operations
         - _cAdvisor_ is a sub component (container advisor) retrieves metrics from pods and exposes it to the Metrics server via the kubelet API
+        - Pods, and their lifecycle is the main concern of the (there are different types of controllers but no controllers for Pods, Kubelet is the pod expert) Kubelet.
+It can run and manage pods (only pods) without the presence of any of the control plane components.
+Such pods are called are [Static Pods](#pods)!

       - _KubeProxy_
         - Implements the K8s service concept